 There are various teams you may sign up for via Shiftboard in early December.
 A team is the group you will be working with during the festival.
 Please note you may only sign up for a maximum of 2 teams.
 Teams include but are not limited to:

-• FILM SCREENING
+• FILM SCREENINGS

 • KIDS EVENTS